HA(L)-3: Fighting in Vietnam

 The Seawolves would see their first major action while still part of a detachment of HC-1.
 On 31 October 1966, two Navy boats encountered a superior force of over 80 boats transferring a Viet Cong battalion.
 Encountering fierce resistance from them, the Navy boat commanders requested close air support.
 Scrambling and arriving within approximately fifteen minutes, the Seawolves would claim 16 Viet Cong boats sunk or destroyed.

 The squadron was activated on 1 April 1967 at a commissioning ceremony at Vung Tau Air Base with four detachments: Detachment 1 (formerly HC-1 Detachment 29) on USS Hunterdon County; Detachment 2 (formerly HC-1 Detachment 27) at Nhà Bè Base; Detachment 3 (formerly HC-1 Detachment 25) at Vĩnh Long Airfield and Detachment 4 (formerly HC-1 Detachment 21) on USS Jennings County.

 By August 1967, the squadron had grown to eight two-helicopter detachments based at Vung Tau, Binh Thuy Air Base, Đồng Tâm Base Camp, Vĩnh Long, and Nhà Bè and on LSTs anchored on the Hàm Luông, Cổ Chiên and Bassac Rivers.

-After the activation of HA(L)-3 missions included Search and Destroy patrols, reconnaissance, medical evacuation (MEDEVAC), and SEAL Team insertion and extraction.
+After the activation of HA(L)-3 missions included aerial ambulance helicopter escort, aerial reconnaissance, airlift, air-sea rescue, airstrike, close air support, combat search and rescue, medical evacuation, search and destroy, special operations, and supporting SEAL Teams insertion and extraction.
 From its inception the squadron were designed as a quick-reaction force.
 Two ship formations would stand alert for 24-hour shifts and respond to close air support requests up to 50 mi away from their base.
 The squadron fell under the command of Task Force 116 and was originally deployed to support Patrol Boat, River (PBR) operations, but in time the squadron found themselves supporting Task Force 117 operations and even Army forces.

-1968

-HA(L)3, Detachment 1, Seawolf #321 UH-1B #62-12515 off of USS Harnett County was shot down over Dung Island, killing all 4 crew, 13 July 1968.